NLeSC/eEcology-script-wrapper/docs/script_requirements.rst

 Python
 ======

-* Use SQLAlchemy models of e-ecology database
+Use SQLAlchemy models of e-ecology database.

 Example Python run function to find number of timepoints of a tracker in a certain date range: